GenericMappingTools/gmt/doc/rst/source/psclip.rst

 Examples
 --------

-To make an clipping PostScript file that will set up a complex clip area to which subsequent plotting will be confined, run:
+To set up a complex clip
+area to which all subsequent plotting will be confined, run:

    ::